BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 ![Picture of a commercial espresso machine](/public/images/blog/tech/thinking-in-nextjs/espresso-machine-is-the-api-routes.jpg)

 To shield the clients from the complexity of the espresso maker, the client make a **request** of the server.
-After a while the order is ready, and the server gives a **response** which includes the coffee!
+The server goes off and deals with all the complicated bits, and after a while the order is ready.
+Then the server gives a **response**, "Edward, I have your Venti Caramel Crunch Frappuccino!"

-Until the response arrives, the client is free to doomscroll Instagram looking for cat memes 😽
+Until the response arrives, the client is free to doomscroll TikTok looking for cat videos and a new crazy coffee drink.

 Your API Routes in Next.js basically mirror that interaction.
 They won't get you coffee, but if you build them right they can get you cat memes.